open-telemetry/opentelemetry-specification/specification/logs/api.md

 which use this API to bridge between existing logging libraries and the OpenTelemetry log data model.
 See also: [Logs Bridge API](#logs-bridge-api)

-It is provided for (instrumentation) libraries to emit [OpenTelemetry Events](data-model.md#events).
+It is provided for OpenTelemetry (instrumentation) libraries to emit [OpenTelemetry Events](data-model.md#events).

 It is provided for application developers to emit structured log records